IRIB Ofogh

-IRIB Ofogh (شبكهی افق, Shibkâhi-ye 'Feq, "The Horizon channel" in Persian), is an Islamic Republic of Iran Broadcasting television channel, is broadcast Worldwide.
+IRIB Ofogh (شبكهی افق, Shibkâhi-ye 'Feq, "The Horizon channel" in Persian) is one of 40 national television channels in Iran.

-The channel is one of the newer television channels in Iran and was launched on June 3, 2014 as a test airing only in Tehran, and began broadcasting trailers of its programs at the Alvand station, the third transmitter of Tehran, frequency 578, as channel 22.
-Ofogh TV channel began airing nationally on December 24, 2014 and officially established on February 27, 2015.
+The channel is one of the newer television channels in Iran and was launched on 3 June 2014 as a test airing only in Tehran, and began broadcasting trailers of its programs at the Alvand station, the third transmitter of Tehran, frequency 578, as channel 22.
+Ofogh TV channel began airing nationally on 24 December 2014 and officially established on 27 February 2015.
 The channel currently broadcasts 24 hours a day, which includes documentary, history and religious programs.

 Sayyed Javad Ramadan Nejad is currently managing the channel.
 He was appointed to this position in July 2014.

 According to Ramadan Nejad the channel director-general, the approach of channel's programs is cultural, artistic and social based on the discourse of the Islamic Revolution.

 Launch

-The first announcement of the launch of this channel was announced by Seyyed Ezzatollah Zarghami, former head of the Islamic Republic of Iran Broadcasting, on May 13, 2014.
-And on the eve of Khordad 3, coinciding with the Liberation of Khorramshahr, this channel owned an independent frequency as the twenty-second national media channel and started its experimental broadcast in Tehran and on February 27, 2015 began broadcasting globally.
+The first announcement of the launch of this channel was announced by Seyyed Ezzatollah Zarghami, former head of the Islamic Republic of Iran Broadcasting, on 13 May 2014.
+And on the eve of Khordad 3, coinciding with the Liberation of Khorramshahr, this channel owned an independent frequency as the twenty-second national media channel and started its experimental broadcast in Tehran and on 27 February 2015 began broadcasting globally.